Keep Your Landscape Looking Its Best

 One of the most difficult aspects of winter affecting your trees and other plants is the severe fluctuations in temperature and rapid transitions from freeze to thaw and back again.
 This can cause two common types of distress to the bark of trees on your property -- sunscald and frost cracking.
 The best way to treat these conditions is by removing injured bark with a sterilized knife and keeping the wound clean.
 Do not apply any type of tree wound tar, paint, or sealant but leave the wound exposed to the air to let it heal more rapidly.
 In future, cover the trunk in tree wrap to protect it during the coldest part of the winter.

 Branches and even entire trees may have been felled by winter storms.
 Have any broken branches pruned as soon as possible, since they are hazardous to human beings and property.
 (Winter is the ideal time for trimming, as this is less traumatic to trees in their dormant season.)
 Be especially cautious if branches are in danger of contact with electrical power lines.
-Pruning and cutting up deadwood is a tricky job, best left to professionals.
+Pruning and cutting up deadwood is a tricky job, best left to local landscapers who are professionals with these types of tasks.

 Care for Damaged Plants